-This bitcoin trading app claims to use ‘novel SmartTouch technology’ to inform its trading robot.
+This Bitcoin era trading app claims to use ‘novel SmartTouch technology’ to inform its trading robots.
 The robot supposedly moves faster than other investment technologies, giving it a split-second advantage and the ability to trade more effectively.

 Bitcoin Era Usability

-Getting set up is very easy — fill in a form and provide details such as your phone number and you will have your active Bitcoin Era account.
+Getting set up is very easy for unexperienced cryptocurrency traders — fill in a form and provide details such as your phone number and you will have your active Bitcoin Era account.

 Bitcoin Era Trade Experience